Chart Color Schemes

 Tin Can Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-In terms of school and university attendance, 16.9% of the community is involved, including 7.5% in primary education, 5.2% in secondary education, and 1.8% pursuing tertiary education.
+Advanced diplomas account for 10.7%, while certificates make up the majority at 30.7%.
+School attendance is recorded at 16.9% of the community, including 7.5% in primary education, 5.2% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education